V00D00-child/proxy-polls/README.md

 ## Run ERC-4337 Bundler(Transeptor)
 We can use use `.env.sample` to create .env file with your `MNEMONIC` and `BENEFICIARY`.

-- `MNEMONIC`: and is set to the default seend phrase of hardhat accounts.
+- `MNEMONIC`: and is set to the default seed phrase of hardhat accounts.
 The first account of the hardhat accounts is used as the bundler signer.
 - `BENEFICIARY`: is set to the second account of the hardhat accounts.

 Then, we can fund the bundler signer account with some ETH: